 Augusta is located adjacent to the Savannah River in east central Georgia.
-It is bounded by Columbia County to the north and northwest; McDuffie County and Jefferson County to the southwest; Burke County to the south; and the Savannah River and South Carolina to the east (Figure 1).
+It is bounded by Columbia County to the north and northwest; McDuffie County and Jefferson County to the southwest; Burke County to the south; and the Savannah River and South Carolina to the east (FIGURE 1).
 Augusta is approximately 150 miles east of Atlanta, Georgia and approximately 68 miles southwest of Columbia, South Carolina.
 The County encompasses approximately 324 square miles, almost 75 percent of which is serviced by Augusta.
 The majority of Augusta is located within the Upper Coastal Plain Physiographic Province.
-However, a small northern portion, which includes Rock Creek and Raes Creek, lies in the Piedmont Physiographic Province.
+However, a small northern portion, which includes Rock Creek and Rae's Creek, lies in the Piedmont Physiographic Province.
 The Coastal Plain is underlain by stratified and weakly unconsolidated marine sedimentary rock.
-Rocky Creek flows in an easterly direction from an elevation of 355 feet above MSL to an elevation of 155 feet above MSL.
-The creek flows through a highly urbanized area.
+Spirit Creek flows in an easterly direction to Savannah River.
+The creek flows through Fort Eisenhower and the community of Hephzibah.